-Agreements Between Verint and Us
+Agreements with Verint

-Following the spin-off, we and Verint will operate separately, each as an independent public company.
-We will enter into a Separation and Distribution Agreement with Verint related to the separation and distribution, and we intend to enter into several other agreements with Verint prior to completion of the spin-off to effect the separation and provide a framework for our relationship with Verint after the spin-off.
-These agreements will govern the relationships between Verint and us subsequent to the completion of the spin-off and will provide for the separation of the assets, employees, liabilities and obligations (including investments, property and employee benefits and tax liabilities) of Verint and its subsidiaries that constitute the Cognyte Business and are attributable to periods prior to, at and after the separation.
+In connection with the spin-off we entered into a Separation and Distribution Agreement (the "Separation and Distribution Agreement") with Verint related to the separation and distribution, and we entered into several other agreements with Verint prior to completion of the spin-off to effect the separation and provide a framework for our relationship with Verint after the spin-off.
+These agreements govern the relationship between Verint and us following the completion of the spin-off and provide for the separation of the assets, employees, liabilities and obligations (including investments, property and employee benefits and tax liabilities) of Verint and its subsidiaries that constituted the Cognyte Business and are attributable to periods prior to, at and after the separation.
 In addition to the Separation and Distribution Agreement (which contains many of the key provisions related to our separation from Verint and the distribution of our shares to holders of Verint shares), these agreements include: